Produce Mix & Master Your Music

 - Remote works really well if both of us communicate clearly over email and or Skype; downside is a lack of immediacy so things do need to be understood.

 My carded rate is $500 per song/$5,000 per album – an average song can easily use 10+ hours.
-I am flexible however so if you want to work with me but are not sure if you can afford me then get in contact and start a dialog.
+I am flexible however so if you want to work with me but are not sure if you can afford the standard rates then get in contact using the form below and start a dialog.
 If you just want more generalized advice then see my offer over at Unigon Plane.

 Payment & Work Protection